nicolasH/DisplayableCreator/README.md

 - You can choose the title of the image as it will appear in the iphone app.
 - You can choose the name of the file that will be saved (by default the same name as the original file with a different extension).

-# Phase 2 : Sharing the Displayable(s).
+# Step 2 : Sharing the Displayable(s).

 By default, the Displayable creator start with the sharing enabled, but no Displayable loaded.

 Your iPhone/iPod touch needs to be on the same network as the computer on which you run the Displayable creator for sharing to work.
+Your computer have to allow the Displayable Creator application to accept incoming connections.

-- Sharing is not enabled, click "start sharing".
+- If sharing is not enabled, click on the "start sharing" button.
 - On your iPhone/ iPod launch the Displayator app and then tap on the "Download images" list item.
 The available images should appear shortly.
 You can then select one and download it.

 [java]:http://www.java.com